Cartesian tree

-Introduced by Vuillemin (1980) in the context of geometric range searching data structures, Cartesian trees have also been used in the definition of the treap and randomized binary search tree data structures for binary search problems, in comparison sort algorithms that perform efficiently on nearly-sorted inputs, and as the basis for pattern matching algorithms.
-A Cartesian tree for a sequence may be constructed in linear time.
+Cartesian trees were introduced by Vuillemin (1980) in the context of geometric range searching data structures.
+They have also been used in the definition of the treap and randomized binary search tree data structures for binary search problems, in comparison sort algorithms that perform efficiently on nearly-sorted inputs, and as the basis for pattern matching algorithms.
+A Cartesian tree for a sequence can be constructed in linear time.

 Definition

+Cartesian trees are defined using binary trees, which are a form of rooted tree.
+To construct the Cartesian tree for a given sequence of distinct numbers, set its root to be the minimum number in the sequence, and recursively construct its left and right subtrees from the subsequences before and after this number, respectively.
+As a base case, when one of these subsequences is empty, there is no left or right child.

-The Cartesian tree for a sequence of numbers is defined by the following properties:
+It is also possible to characterize the Cartesian tree directly rather than recursively, using its ordering properties.
+In any tree, the subtree rooted at any node consists of all other nodes that can reach it by repeatedly following parent pointers.
+The Cartesian tree for a sequence of distinct numbers is defined by the following properties: